leonorllansol/muahah/README.md

   - For efficiency reasons, if the expansion of an acronym is found in a user query, it will be replaced by the acronym.
 This file must be in a folder with the agent's name inside GeneralAgent, for example, `agents.externalAgents.GeneralAgent.NewAgent.acronimos.txt`

-  ### Creating an External Agent
+  #### Creating an External Agent
   - An external agent is defined by two components: the configuration file, and the source code.
   - The configuration file serves as the header of the agent, allowing it to be detected and added to the pool of available agents.
 It also allows the user to set configurable parameters without directly interacting with the source code.
 Each agent has its own configuration file.
   - The source code of the agent is composed by one or more source files, whose goal is to deliver an answer upon receiving a user query (and, optionally, a set of candidates).
-  #### 1. Adding the new agent to the project's configuration files
+  ##### 1. Adding the new agent to the project's configuration files
   - Agents can be activated and deactivated in the config.xml file:
   `<agents>
      <agent name="JaccardAgent" active="1"/>
      <agent name="LevenshteinAgent" active="0"/>
   </agents>`
-  In the previous example, JaccardAgent is activated, while LevenshteinAgent is deactivated, so the latter will not be instantiated not will it return an answer.
+  In the previous example, JaccardAgent is activated, while LevenshteinAgent is deactivated, so the latter will not be instantiated nor will it return an answer.
   - Each agent can have labels associated to it, for example:
     - QUESTION - agent is good at answering questions
     - NON_QUESTION - agent is good at answering non questions